Marple Bridge

-Marple Bridge is a district of Marple in the Metropolitan Borough of Stockport, Greater Manchester, England, on the River Goyt, which runs through the centre of the village.
+Marple Bridge is a district of Marple in the Metropolitan Borough of Stockport, Greater Manchester, England.
+The River Goyt runs through the centre of the village.
+Marple Bridge shares borders with Mellor, Marple, Compstall, New Mills, Strines, Mill Brow and Chisworth.
+It is in the ecclesiastical parish of Mellor; the parish church of St. Thomas stands several hundred feet higher than the village, overlooking Greater Manchester and Cheshire.

+History

-Historically part of the civil parish of Glossop, Derbyshire, it was included in the new parish of Ludworth and Chisworth in 1866.
+Historically part of the civil parish of Glossop in Derbyshire, it was included in the new parish of Ludworth and Chisworth in 1866.
 Ludworth became a separate parish in 1896 and was abolished in 1936, when the former parish was transferred to Cheshire and amalgamated into Marple Urban District.
 In 1974, the urban district was abolished and Marple Bridge became part of the Metropolitan Borough of Stockport in the county of Greater Manchester.
-It shares borders with Mellor, Marple, Compstall, New Mills, Strines, Mill Brow and Chisworth.
-It is in the ecclesiastical parish of Mellor; the parish church of St. Thomas stands several hundred feet higher than the village, overlooking Greater Manchester and Cheshire.

 Transport

-The village is served by Marple station on the Hope Valley line between Manchester Piccadilly and Sheffield.
-There are two services generally per hour each way; eastbound, services alternate between New Mills Central and Sheffield.
+The village is served by Marple railway station on the Hope Valley Line.
+There are two services generally per hour in each direction: westbound trains reach Manchester Piccadilly; eastbound services alternate between New Mills Central and Sheffield.
+On Sundays, there is an hourly service between Manchester Piccadilly and Sheffield.

-The village has several bus services running through it.
-The most regular services run on a Stockport circular route to Romiley and Bredbury (383 anticlockwise) and to Marple and Offerton (384 clockwise).
-There is also an hourly 394 service to Glossop in Derbyshire and Stepping Hill Hospital in the other direction.
-It also has bus services to Hayfield and New Mills in Derbyshire.